ratwithacompiler/OBS-captions-plugin/README.md

 Does NOT work with SLOBS (Streamlabs OBS).

 This uses the built in captions support of Twitch's video player so viewers only get the limited amount of positioning options that the player provides.
 Viewers can choose between top/bottom and left/center/right for the captions box but can't freely move or resize it or put it into a corner.
 It's also not possible for streamers to pick a good custom default position for it, the default will be center bottom for all viewers that have captions enabled.
+Viewers can use the [FrankerFaceZ Browser extension](https://chrome.google.com/webstore/detail/frankerfacez/fadndhdgpmmaapbmfcknlfgcflmmmieb) which provides the ability to set fully custom caption box positions and more settings.

 ### Installation:
 #### Requires OBS 23.2.1 (released June 15th 2019) or newer!